Takata air bag lawsuits sent to Florida court

-NEW YORK (Reuters) - Dozens of lawsuits against Takata Corp and several car manufacturers over faulty air bags that prompted a wave of recalls will be heard in a Florida federal court, a judicial panel has ruled.
+NEW YORK, Feb 6 (Reuters) - Dozens of lawsuits against Takata Corp and several car manufacturers over faulty air bags that prompted a wave of recalls will be heard in a Florida federal court, a judicial panel has ruled.

 U.S. District Judge Frederico Moreno in the Southern District of Florida will preside over the cases, according to a ruling Thursday from the U.S. Judicial Panel on Multidistrict Litigation.
 The panel considers requests to consolidate related lawsuits in U.S. federal courts.